trubrics/trubrics-sdk/README.md

 ## Validate a model with the ModelValidator

+To close the loop on feedback issues and ensure they are not repeated, ML practitioners can build validations.
-There are three basic steps to creating model validations with the trubrics-sdk:
+There are three main steps to creating model validations with the trubrics-sdk:

 1. Initialise a `DataContext`, that wraps ML datasets and metadata into a trubrics friendly object.
 2. Build validations with the `ModelValidator`, using the `DataContext` and any ML model (scikit-learn or [any python model](https://trubrics.github.io/trubrics-sdk/models/)).
 The `ModelValidator` holds a number of [out-of-the-box validations](https://trubrics.github.io/trubrics-sdk/validations/) and can also be used to build [custom validations](https://trubrics.github.io/trubrics-sdk/custom_validations/) from a python function.